jamesward/gcp-infra-stuff/README.md

 ```

 ## Making sure to have enough preemptible VMs on your Managed Instance Group
-Google Cloud's Preemptible VMs[!https://cloud.google.com/preemptible-vms] are awesome - if you have a stateless workload, you should definitely try these out.
+Google Cloud's [Preemptible VMs](https://cloud.google.com/preemptible-vms) are awesome - if you have a stateless workload, you should definitely try these out.

 ## Counting lines in python - count_lines.py